acbh2023/faithworkadventureblog/_posts/2025-07-02-series-1-entry-9.md

 _`An Invitation to Surrender`_

 Before I personally say anything against my demonic enemies, I am going to bring into remembrance the words and actions of Joshua, who represents Jesus.
-This is not only an attack and a strategy against demonic forces, but also an encouragement to you, O reader, to do the same to the enemy's minions on your path to heaven.
+This is not only an attack and a strategy against demonic forces, but also an encouragement to you, O reader, to do the same to the enemy's minions you meet on your path to heaven.

 {% highlight text %}
 Anchor text: Joshua 10:24-27 (ESV)